KevinWorkman/HappyCoding/tutorials/p5js/_posts/2020-05-03-using-variables.md

 ![circle using variables](/tutorials/processing/images/using-variables-6.png)

-Now if you want to change the size of the canvas, you only have to change the parameters you pass into the `size` function.
+Now if you want to change the size of the canvas, you only have to change the parameters you pass into the `createCanvas()` function.
 You don't have to change anything else, because the `width` and `height` variables will change automatically.

 # The Best Way